 6. After the upload has started, each file will be queued until it is completed.
 You will see the total number of files in the progress bar.
 If you select Queued, you will find the number of files that are verified, the number of files that are completed and the number of files that are failed.
 You will be notified at the bottom of the screen when your files have completed uploading.
 Click on the link in the notification, or the green Arbimon button in the top right corner to navigate to Arbimon.
 Selecting this will take you to your default personal project in Arbimon.

 7. Uploads from the RFCx Uploader app are added to the project detected or to the selected one if not detected.
-Go to the Data tab at the top of the screen to see the uploaded files.
+You can check the upload files by opening Arbimon and go to the Data tab at the top of the screen to see the uploaded files.

 8. In the Sites tab on the left side of the screen, you will be able to move your files to a different location.
 Select the site that you would like to work with, then click the Edit button.
 That will open the edit menu on the right side of the screen.
 There, the name, location, and project can be changed.
 To change the project that the files are saved in, click in the Project field and search for the desired project.